skuid/SamplePages/Skuid_Techniques/Filters_Using_Forms/README.md

 ## Notes
 - Look at the actions in the "Filters" model.
 When changes are detected in those fields - the value is passed into a condition on the "Opportunities" model.

-- A branch on those actions handles "blank state"  If the value is blank - the condition on the "Opportunities" model is deactivated.
+- A branch on those actions handles "blank state."
+If the value is blank - the condition on the "Opportunities" model is deactivated.

 ## Related Links
 - [Internal link in Demo Org](https://skuid-demo--skuid.na37.visual.force.com/apex/skuid__ui?page=Arbitrary_Filters) (for Skuid Employees only)